GPUOpen-Effects/FidelityFX-SSSR/ffx-sssr/README.md

 }
 ```

 Finally, submit the command list provided to the `pUploadCommandList` member of `FfxSssrCreateContextInfoD3D12` to the queue of your choice to upload the internal resources to the GPU.
+The same is required on Vulkan for the `uploadCommandBuffer` member of `FfxSssrVkCreateContextInfo`.

 Once there is no need to render reflections anymore the context should be destroyed to free internal resources: